amyjprogrammer/GoldBadge_EFA/README.md

 * Komodo Outings
-	- application to allow accountants to log and display outings within a company -will show a breakdown of the amounts spent per person and for the whole year
+	- application to allow accountants to log and display outings within a company
+	- will show a breakdown of the amounts spent per person and for the whole year

 * Komodo Insurance Badges
 	- application that allows security admins to add badges and door access within the building